Aleph-Alpha/pharia-engine/README.md

 # PhariaKernel

-PhariaKernel allows you to execute Cognitive Business Units called skills.
-These Skill can be written in any language which compiles to WebAssembly (Wasm).
+PhariaKernel allows you to execute Cognitive Business Units called Skills.
+These Skills can be written in any language which compiles to WebAssembly (Wasm).
 We provide a SDK and dedicated support for Python.
-PhariaKernel handles the interaction between these skills and drivers for functionality like inference and retrieval via the Cognitive System Interface (CSI).
+PhariaKernel handles the interaction between these Skills and drivers for functionality like inference and retrieval via the Cognitive System Interface (CSI).
 This enables users to deploy RAG usecases serverless.
 Writing skills for PhariaKernel is more constrained then shipping an end to end use case in a custom Docker container.
-Yet these constraints allow us to make opinionated decisions for the skill developer.
-We strive to take away only the decisions and responsibilities a skill developer may find "boring" (such as authentication, parallelization of inference calls).
-In more technical terms, we aim to reduce the accidental complexity the skill developer has to engage with.
+Yet these constraints allow us to make opinionated decisions for the Skill developer.
+We strive to take away only the decisions and responsibilities a Skill developer may find "boring" (such as authentication, parallelization of inference calls).
+In more technical terms, we aim to reduce the accidental complexity the Skill developer has to engage with.

 ## Contributing